-AA plc and its subsidiaries (the AA or the Group) provide roadside assistance, driving services and insurance products to customers in the UK.
+AA Limited and its subsidiaries (the AA or the Group) provide roadside assistance, driving services and insurance products to customers in the UK.
 The AA is one of the most widely recognised and trusted brands in the UK, building on more than 115 years of service provision and innovation.
 We are proud of our history of protecting the motorist and making our roads safer.

 The AA has a policy of zero tolerance towards acts of modern slavery which are unlawful or are a violation of fundamental human rights.
 We are committed to acting ethically and to ensuring that we have effective systems and controls in place to mitigate the risk of modern slavery occurring in our operations and supply chains.
-This statement, relating to the financial year ending 31 January 2020, is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act).
+This statement, relating to the financial year ending 31 January 2021, is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act).

-The commitment to our role in eradicating modern slavery in commercial supply chains is embedded into relevant policies and codes, which are aligned with our Values and created to ensure effective working practices.
+The commitment to our role in eradicating modern slavery in commercial supply chains is embedded into relevant policies and codes, which are aligned with our values and created to ensure effective working practices.
 They include:

 The AA employs over 7,000 people in locations across the UK who carry out a broad range of roles within Road Operations, Contact Centres and at our Head Office.
 Our HR processes ensure that those recruited, including through employment agencies, have appropriate approvals to work.
-Approximately 40% of our people are patrol staff employees.
+Approximately 37% of our people are patrol staff employees.

-We have a contracted network of around 475 third-party garages who support us when we are unable to make repairs at the roadside and in areas which we are not able to reach.
-We inspected around 400 garages during the 2020 financial year.
+We have a contracted network of around 450 third-party garages who support us when we are unable to make repairs at the roadside and in areas which we are not able to reach.
+We inspected around 360 garages during the 2021 financial year.
 The inspection process includes due diligence related to modern slavery, and no issues were reported during the year.

 Our business operations are supported by over 1,500 suppliers that provide a wide range of goods and services.
 Our direct supply chain is predominantly UK based, though some suppliers are based abroad.
 Many of these direct suppliers have their own extensive supply chains.
 Our standard terms and conditions require our suppliers to adhere to all applicable legislation and make specific reference to the Act.

 The AA’s procurement team is a centralised head office function that assumes responsibility for the governance of the AA’s purchasing requirements.
-In the 2020 financial year, the procurement team conducted detailed analysis of suppliers, which make up circa 80% of total supplier spend (excluding garages).
+In the 2021 financial year, the procurement team conducted detailed analysis of suppliers, which make up circa 80% of total supplier spend (excluding garages).
 These suppliers have been rated according to factors such as main country of operations, spend levels, type of goods/services being supplied and knowledge of the company and its ongoing supply chain.
 This data is being used to ensure a consistent approach is implemented to managing our supply chain according to the risk they pose to the AA.

+The AA has a dedicated supplier audit team, which audits and reviews the AA’s suppliers on a periodical basis.
 The supplier onboarding process is very robust; it requires new suppliers to answer a series of questions and provide supporting evidence, including commitment to and adherence to the Code.
 New suppliers also have to confirm that the behaviours and ethics we demand of them with regards to modern slavery and human trafficking will be met.
 Once populated and returned, specialist approvers from across the business are required to review and approve each supplier before the supplier can work with the AA.

-Simon Breakwell, Chief Executive Officer
+Jakob Pfaudler, Chief Executive Officer

 Police-Referred driver courses continue to be delivered online in accordance with the latest Government advice.
 Courses will be accessed via a secure video link from either your laptop, tablet or phone.